Categories

 • I’ve worked with some incredibly talented people in this space (who share my views).

-• I’ve seen how non-technical people - including executives and senior management - perceive, use, and advocate for AI usage.
+• I’ve seen how non-technical people - from analysts to executives and everyone in between - perceive, use, and advocate for AI usage.

 • I’ve worked directly with some of the most notable vendors in the AI space, so I’m familiar with how they push AI.